Updated on by Asher Fergusson

 Other FAQs about traveling in New Zealand

-1. When to travel to New Zealand?
+1. When should I travel to New Zealand?

 The perfect time to visit New Zealand depends entirely on what you plan to do.
 Remember the seasons are at the opposite time of year in the southern hemisphere, so plan accordingly.
 New Zealand’s peak season is undoubtedly the summer.
 Unlike Australia, this small mountainous island nation doesn’t get excessively hot this time of year, which makes travel a breeze.
 There are, however, significantly fewer crowds than usual.

 Winter (June to August) is the ideal time to visit New Zealand’s world-renowned snowfields.
 Most of these are on the South Island and situated around Queenstown, A.K.A the adrenaline sports capital of the world.
 The crisp days of fall (March to May) make it the ideal time to hike New Zealand’s awe-inspiring natural landscapes.
 As a bonus, the country’s foliage turns into gorgeous shades of yellow and brown, not unlike the popular leaf-peeping destinations of northern USA.
 Likewise, spring also offers idyllic weather to hike New Zealand’s spectacular trails.
+Be sure to check current New Zealand travel advisories before you go.

 2. What is the weather like in New Zealand?

 Given its remote location at the bottom of the world, the weather in New Zealand is unpredictable at the best of times.
 Throughout the country, the locals adopt a ‘four seasons in one day’ approach to their preparations.
-Average annual rainfall is relatively high, reaching as much as 1,500 mm in some areas.
+The average annual rainfall is relatively high, reaching as much as 1,500 mm in some areas.

 Yet similarly, New Zealand receives plenty of sunshine, with most of the country enjoying a pleasant 2,000 hours per year.
 Cyclones can wreak havoc during the season (November to April), while the winters are known for heavy snowfall and frigid night-time temps as low as 14F.